Skip to content

 url = "https://example.com/simple"

-From there, you can set the UV_INDEX_INTERNAL_USERNAME and UV_INDEX_INTERNAL_PASSWORD environment variables, where INTERNAL is the uppercase version of the index name:
+From there, you can set the UV_INDEX_INTERNAL_PROXY_USERNAME and UV_INDEX_INTERNAL_PROXY_PASSWORD environment variables, where INTERNAL_PROXY is the uppercase version of the index name, with non-alphanumeric characters replaced by underscores:

 By providing credentials via environment variables, you can avoid storing sensitive information in the plaintext pyproject.toml file.